-When a business has a merchant account, it essentially acts a temporary holder for settled credit or debit card transacted funds.
-The issuing bank (a.k.a.
-The cardholder’s bank) sends the funds directly following the transaction to the merchant account, which then deposits the funds into your business account of choice.
+When a business has a merchant account, it essentially acts as a temporary holder for settled credit or debit card transacted funds.
+The issuing bank (a.k.a. the cardholder’s bank) sends the funds directly following the transaction to the merchant account, which then deposits the funds into your business account of choice.

 That’s right.
 Your merchant account is not your primary business account nor can you merge these.
 Before you even try to apply for a merchant account, you’ll need to have a normal business account set up.
 We’ll cover what else you need a little later on.